justinstroudbah/treescan-go/README.md

 ### Progress/Notes/Cautions

+* Got some more stuff working, some stuff I need to figure out.
+  * Rules are now being loaded via the config json.
+  * It's probably my Go ignorance: in the EnterEveryRUle event, I can't seem to get the values for the JavaScript source unless I loop through the map. ** That can't be right.
+Feedback appreciated **

 * The build is broken currently, but not by much.
 Tinkering with different ways to handle rule files.
 My idea is as follows:
   * One JSON file (see scripts directory) that specifies the rule filenames and the node context they scan (method invocations, class declarations, etc.)
   * Each rule is a separate .js script file in the same directory as the abpve config file.